Calama/kale/README.md

 ### v0.3

+### v0.2.1

+ * bugfix for casting dicts in iterables to AttrDict.

+Intended for v0.3 but accidentally merged into v0.2.1:

  * Added live-instance registry that ensure only one instance of a document's model exists in the program.
  * Added `collectionmethod` decorator.

-### v0.2.1

- * bugfix for casting dicts in iterables to AttrDict.